[all chapters in html] [all chapters in pdf] [lost world forum]

 - Martin Jones, The Molecule Hunt; archaeology and the search for ancient DNA (1997)

 - Excellent book on the DNA (and other traces of organic chemicals) of the archaeological remains of plants, animals, humans, Neanderthals.
 Corrects many ideas about the Paleolithic and Neolithic world, development of agriculture, diets, and the migrations and relationships among populations.
-Notions of the "cold, barren, wind swept" Beringia persist, but Indians are placed in the Americas 24,000 years ago, not just at 10,500 BC.
+Notions of the "cold, barren, windswept" Beringia persist, but Indians are placed in the Americas 24,000 years ago, not just at 10,500 BC.

 - John McPhee, Annals of the Former World (1998)